 This widely used free tool delivers insights about your load time issues.
 Bad CSS, images, browser caching, plugins… PageSpeed Insights analyzes the most important factors that can affect your load time stability, on both desktop and mobile devices.
 Google has recently rolled out a new update that uses Lighthouse as its analysis engine.
 It also incorporates field data provided by the Chrome User Experience Report (CrUX) into the tool.

 This tool provides feedback on your page speed using graphs that show which files are lowering your performance.
 The Performance Tips area will let you know the ways you can better your website.

 The Web Page Test is invaluable since it allows you to pick a location from which you wish to load your website.
 This gives you the opportunity to optimize your site speed for different locations and devices.

-We hope that by now we have convinced you to pay closer attention to your website speed.
+Our SEO agency in Chicago hopes that by now we have convinced you to pay closer attention to your website speed.
 As you can see, decreasing loading times is not something that only benefits your users.
 Including site speed in your SEO efforts benefits you as a marketer as well.
 In addition to benefiting the overall user experience, it makes people come back to your website.
 This will bring you higher conversion rates, creating brand loyalty and saving Google’s resources in the process.
 For all that, you are awarded with a nice ranking in Google’s search results.
 With free tools like Google Lighthouse and PageSpeed Insights, site speed audits are just a click away.
 Don’t let the competition outrun you.
 Go, Flash, optimize!